mdvanes/homeremote/README.md

 ### TODO

 * Implement server call for Elro switches
+* JSHint/JSCS for react/es6
+* add static typing with Flow
+* convert to offline app
 * Implement server call and upstart script for Radio toggle
 * strip packages from package.json until no longer works, because there are some unused packages in there
-* React Native output
-* JSHint/JSCS for react/es6
 * make configurable.
 Remove 3fm and other references.
 Make repo public
-* add static typing with Flow
 * extract everything that is on a remote server (only broadcast for now) to a subdir: remote-broadcast-server with it's own node server and upstart scripts
 * make "all on/all off" buttons
+* React Native output

 ## Screenshot